 For maximum reach and flexibility it is recommended to place the robot so that the pickup position will be approximately at the following coordinates in respect to the bottom of the robot base.
-See illustrations in figure 31 and figure 32 for a standard UR10 setup with EUR pallets and no lifting column.
+See illustrations in figures for a standard UR10 setup with EUR pallets and no lifting column.